Creative Photography Project: 9 Different Photos of the Same Object

 No Rules

-The most important thing with this classic photography project is that there are no rules.
+The most important thing with this creative photography project is that there are no rules.
 You’re totally free to do whatever you want.

 If you want you can impose some rules for yourself if that gets your creative juices flowing more abundantly.
 Quite often restricting yourself can expand your creativity.
 For instance, I restricted myself to shooting in the kitchen and with one lens only.

-Did you try this awesome photography project?
+Did you try this awesome creative photography project?
 Share your photos on Instagram and mention @photography-playground!

 Wanna immerse yourself in the mindful nature of photography?
 Check out See Fresh | Mindful Photography Course!